japila-books/spark-sql-internals/docs/spark-sql-UserDefinedAggregateFunction.md

 +-----+-----+
 ----

-The <<contract, lifecycle>> of `UserDefinedAggregateFunction` is entirely managed using link:spark-sql-Expression-ScalaUDAF.adoc[ScalaUDAF] expression container.
+The <<contract, lifecycle>> of `UserDefinedAggregateFunction` is entirely managed using spark-sql-Expression-ScalaUDAF.md[ScalaUDAF] expression container.

 .UserDefinedAggregateFunction and ScalaUDAF Expression Container image::images/spark-sql-UserDefinedAggregateFunction.png[align="center"]

 [NOTE]
 ====
-Use link:spark-sql-UDFRegistration.adoc[UDFRegistration] to register a (temporary) `UserDefinedAggregateFunction` and use it in link:SparkSession.md#sql[SQL mode].
+Use spark-sql-UDFRegistration.md[UDFRegistration] to register a (temporary) `UserDefinedAggregateFunction` and use it in SparkSession.md#sql[SQL mode].

 [source, scala]
 ----